kambadur/sky130RTLDesignAndSynthesisWorkshop/README.md

 [8] Yosys manual: https://raw.githubusercontent.com/wiki/jospicant/IceStudio/yosys_manual.pdf
 [9] https://www.fullchipdesign.com/verilog_synthesis_logic_digital_hardware.htm
 [10] https://www.nandland.com/
-[11] All the source files mentioned in this report can be found at VSD's GitHub repository: https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop
+[11] All the source files mentioned in this report are from VSD's GitHub repository: https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop

 # 7. Thank you
 I would like to extend my sincere thanks to the entire team at VSD for organising this workshop.
 I would like to extend my sincere thanks and appreciation to Mr. Shon Taware for his relenetless support.
 I would like to wish the entire VSD team and fellow participants from the workshop all the best.